Decentralized-ID/decentralized-id.github.io/awesome-indy/README.md

 ### Introduction[**^**](#Contents)

 Internet Identity Workshop is where the quest for concious, user-centric, identity began.
 Rebooting Web-of-Trust Workshops sprung from the IIW, focused on creating standards for DPKI.
-The United Nations 'Sustainable Development Goals' among which is for all the world to have access to a digital identity by 2020.
-The UN SDGs, blockchain, and the GDPR converged bringing much energy into the identity ecosystem.
+Among the United Nations 'Sustainable Development Goals' is for all the world to have access to a digital identity by 2030.
+Around 2016, the SDGs, blockchain, and the GDPR converged bringing much energy to the decentralized identity ecosystem.

 **Additional history much more related information may be found at [/awesome-decentralized-id](../README.md#Contents)**.